dotnet/docfx/docs/designs/sanitize-html.md

 ### Out of scope

 - Sanitize links.
-It is tracked by a seperate feature
+It is tracked by a separate feature
 - Refactor HTML processing pipeline

 ## Technical Design